top of page

 Screen Shot 2023-09-05 at 4.33.35 PM.png

-Through direct democracy, the people of Ecuador have been able to take on the power of big oil, and secure an astonishing victory for the future of the Amazon.
+Through direct democracy, the people of Ecuador have taken on the power of big oil, and secured an astonishing victory for the future of the Amazon.

 Screen Shot 2023-09-05 at 4.26.39 PM.png